ebiggers/fsverity-utils/man/fsverity.1.md

 optionally **\-\-pkcs11-keyid**.
 PKCS#11 token support is unavailable when fsverity-utils was built with BoringSSL rather than OpenSSL.

+**fsverity sign** should only be used if you need compatibility with fs-verity built-in signatures.
+It is not the only way to do signatures with fs-verity.
+For more information, see the fsverity-utils README.

 Options accepted by **fsverity sign**:

 **\-\-block-size**=*BLOCK_SIZE*